Use models in Model Garden

 For more information about setting up the Google Gen AI SDK or Google Cloud CLI, see the Google Gen AI SDK overview or Install the Google Cloud CLI.

-1. List the models that you can deploy and record the model ID to deploy.
-You can optionally list the supported Hugging Face models in Model Garden and even filter them by model names.
-The output doesn't include any tuned models.
+1. List the deployable models and record the ID of the model you want to deploy.
+You can also list the supported Hugging Face models in Model Garden and filter them by name.
+The output doesn't include tuned models.

 import vertexai